 Roundhill Sports Betting ETF (BETZ) hit a record price yesterday and has made new all-time highs in seven of the last nine sessions.
 The breakout followed a super-bullish earnings report by Penn National Gaming (PENN), which launches its Barstool Sportsbook betting app in September.

 Several other companies are competing after the U.S. Supreme Court legalized the industry in its May 2018 decision, Murphy v.
 National Collegiate Athletic Association.
-Here are the key names investors are watching:
+Here are the key names investors are watching as they trade stocks:

 - Penn National Gaming (PENN)